 Lighter Paprika Dip is made using a blend of sour cream and Greek yoghurt to reduce the fat content.
 Paprika, spring onions and chives add plenty of gusto to the flavour.
-Serve it at your next party as an alternative to the usual sour cream & chive dip.
+It takes just 10 minutes to make, so serve it at your next party as an alternative to the usual sour cream & chive dip.

 I’ve been stalling on publishing this recipe because last time I wrote about a dip I just could not come up with any alternative words to use in place of dip and it drove me potty.
 I like as much variety in my choice of words as I do in the food and drink I consume.

 My strategy for today is to talk about this Lighter Paprika Dip briefly.
 Very briefly.
 Since it’s the summer holidays and my kids are keeping me extra busy, I think that’s more than acceptable anyway.

 So, without hesitation, let’s get acquainted with my Lighter Paprika Dip.

 It’s lighter because I’ve blended sour cream and Greek yoghurt together.
 My all-time favourite dips do lean towards the unhealthy – laden with sour cream and cheese.
 You know the kind – they are great for scooping up with tortilla chips.
 Without a doubt though, these kinds of dips do sit at the wrong end of the health spectrum.